Kenhasteandersen/NUMmodel/README.md

 The core library is written in Fortran2008 and is interfaced from matlab or R.

 ### Installation
 The library requires a recent version of matlab (2021 or later).
-It also requires the Matlab MEX module to be installed (Home -> Add-ons -> Get Add-ons -> MATLAB Support for MinGW-w64 C/C++ Compiler).
+On windows it requires the Matlab MEX module to be installed (Home -> Add-ons -> Get Add-ons -> MATLAB Support for MinGW-w64 C/C++ Compiler); on mac it requires Xcode to be installed.
 To run global simulation it further requires that the mapping toolbox is installed.
 Compiled versions of the library is available for windows (64 bit), linux and osx.
 Compiling the library requires a Fortran compiler, e.g., gfortran.
 Use the makefile in the Fortran directory.
 Edit the compiler and flags in the makefile to suit your operating system and compile by writing: `make`.

 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.